Who We Are

 Design of Scale-Up Model

-Having identified a low cost partnership model to help third party project developers such as NGOs establish eco-credit groups in the communities which they support, we began to focus on our core objective of catalysing formation of eco-credit groups by supporting third party organisations to train and empower communities to set up eco-credit groups.
+Having identified a low cost partnership model to help third party project developers such as NGOs establish eco-credit groups in the communities which they support, we began to explore our core objective of catalysing formation of eco-credit groups by supporting third party organisations to train and empower communities to set up eco-credit groups.
+Given the long term nature of the work, we are still assessing performance of the tool.

 The Greenfi.org community eco-credit tools have been developed in partnership with the following organisations.